-• Matrix Presentation: The Matrix Speller generally uses an RxC matrix of symbols with R rows and C columns (Figure 2(a) depicts a 6x6 symbol matrix with the second column highlighted with the intention of inducing an ERP if the target letter is in this column).
-To generate an oddball paradigm, traditionally each row and column (and in modern versions each one of alternatively designed subsets of symbols) is intensified in a pseudorandom fashion, while the participants count the number of highlighted rows or columns (or, in general, subsets) that include the desired symbol.
+b) Matrix presentation: The Matrix Speller generally uses an $R \times C$ matrix of symbols with R rows and C columns (see Fig. 2(a) depicts a 6×6 symbol matrix with the second column highlighted with the intention of inducing an ERP if the target letter is in this column).
+To generate an oddball paradigm, traditionally each row and column (and in modern versions each one of alternatively designed subsets of symbols) are intensified in a pseudorandom fashion, while the participants count the number of highlighted rows or columns (or, in general, subsets) that include the desired symbol.
 Usually a sequence is defined as the intensification of all the rows and columns in the matrix.
 The highlighting of the row and column containing the target symbol are rare events, and will induce a P300 response.
 The objective of the BCI system is to detect these deviations to identify the target letter to enable typing.

-EEG signals suffer from low signal-to-noise ratio; therefore, to achieve a desired accuracy level, matrix speller systems require multiple presentation sequences before a decision can be made.
-For example, using bootstrapping and averaging the trials in different sequences, it was demonstrated that the matrix speller can achieve 7.8 characters/minute with 80% communication accuracy [43].
+EEG signals suffer from a low signal-to-noise ratio; therefore, to achieve a desired accuracy level, matrix speller systems require multiple presentation sequences before a decision can be made.
+For example, using bootstrapping and averaging the trials in different sequences, it was demonstrated that the matrix speller can achieve 7.8 characters/min with 80% communication accuracy [43].
 This speed and accuracy may not satisfactorily meet the needs of the target population.
-Therefore, various signal processing and machine learning techniques have been proposed to develop ERP-based matrix speller systems with higher speed and accuracy [17, 27, 35, 39, 38, 37, 70, 78, 77, 81, 82, 91, 102, 118, 124, 123, 127, 129, 138, 139, 142, 144, 150].
-Following the BCI system flowchart provided in Figure 1, we will review these systems in terms of preprocessing, dimensionality reduction, classification, and use of context information.
+Therefore, various signal processing and machine learning techniques have been proposed to develop ERP-based matrix speller systems with higher speed and accuracy [17], [27], [35], [37]-[39], [70], [77], [78], [81], [82], [91], [102], [118], [123], [124], [127], [129], [138], [139], [142], [144], [150].
+Following the BCI system flowchart provided in Fig. 1, we will review these systems in terms of preprocessing, dimensionality reduction, classification, and use of context information.